g1sbi/tap-in/GAME_GUIDE.md

 - **Starting Points**: Both players begin with 100 points
 - **Total Rounds**: 20 rounds per game
 - **Betting Time**: 10 seconds per round (5 seconds on rush rounds)
+- **Timeout Penalty**: If you don't bet before time expires, you'll receive a "PASSED" status and lose points based on a dynamic penalty system:
+  - Base penalty: 10 points (if no opponent won or opponent's bet ≤21 points)
+  - Dynamic penalty: If opponent won with bet >21 points, you lose `ceil(opponentBetAmount / 2)` points
-- **Timeout Penalty**: If you don't bet before time expires, you'll receive a "PASSED" status and lose 10 points.
-The timeout is automatically handled by the game - you don't need to do anything if you miss the timer.
+  - The timeout is automatically handled by the game - you don't need to do anything if you miss the timer.
 - **Goal**: Accumulate the most points or eliminate your opponent

 ### How Each Round Works